cdapio/cdap/docs/developer-guide/source/rest_api.rst

 	GET /v2/metrics/reactor/apps/CountRandom/flows/CountRandom/flowlets/
           splitter/process.events?start=now-5s&count=5

-[DOCNOTE: FIXME!] bad choice of names
+[DOCNOTE: FIXME!] bad choice of names too many 'CountRandom's

 This returns a JSON response that has one entry for every second in the requested time interval.
 It will have values only for the times where the metric was actually emitted (shown here "pretty-printed", unlike the actual responses)::